 Appledore Island is also home to the Shoals Marine Lab.
 SML provides hands-on educational and research programs in marine science and environmental sustainability.
 SML hosts the banding station and its personnel during migration seasons.

-The Spring Season is Coming!
+The Spring 2018 Season is Underway

 May 9 – Jun 8